 The endpoints for a bucket in the China (Hangzhou) region are as follows: The public endpoint is

 oss-cn-hangzhou.aliyuncs.com.
 The internal endpoint for access from an Elastic Compute Service (ECS) instance in the classic network or a Virtual Private Cloud (VPC) isoss-cn-hangzhou-internal.aliyuncs.com.
 The transfer acceleration endpoint for global uploads and downloads isoss-accelerate.aliyuncs.com.
 The OSS accelerator endpoint iscn-hangzhou-internal.oss-data-acc.aliyuncs.com.
 All endpoints support HTTPS.Open the ossfs 2.0 configuration file that you created.
-Configure and save the file based on the following example, which uses an internal endpoint in the China (Hangzhou) region.
-For faster and more stable data transmission, use an internal endpoint or an OSS accelerator endpoint to mount a bucket from an instance that is in a VPC in the same region.
-We do not recommend using a public endpoint to access ossfs.
-High latency and unstable internet connections can cause performance issues.
+Configure the file by using the following example, which uses an internal endpoint for the China (Hangzhou) region, and then save the file.
+For faster and more stable data transfer, use an internal endpoint or an OSS accelerator endpoint to mount from an instance within a VPC in the same region.
+Avoid using a public endpoint to access ossfs.
+High latency and unstable internet connections often lead to performance issues.

-# The endpoint of the region where the bucket is located --oss_endpoint=https://oss-cn-hangzhou-internal.aliyuncs.com # The name of the bucket --oss_bucket=bucketName # Mount in read-only mode --ro=true
+# The endpoint of the region where the bucket is located --oss_endpoint=https://oss-cn-hangzhou-internal.aliyuncs.com # The bucket name --oss_bucket=bucketName # Mount in read-only mode --ro=true

 -